Xingyuma39/game-finder/README.md

 ## :rocket: Description

-Game finer is a one-stop app for game enthusiasts to find and leave reviews for their games.
+Game finer is a must-have app for game enthusiasts to find and leave reviews for their favourite games.

 ## :link: Links